 Nebraska is one of 17 states that requires drug possessors to pay taxes on their illegal drugs.
 In essence, the drug tax stamp is a way for prosecutors to increase the number of charges against you.
 What Is Nebraska’s Drug Tax Stamp?
 In Nebraska, the drug tax stamp allows the state to tax marijuana and controlled substances.
 You pay a tax on drugs by purchasing a stamp from the Nebraska Department of Revenue (DOR) and affixing it to the container in which the drug is kept.
 The drug stamps are evidence that you paid the appropriate tax for the illegal

-Continue Reading What Is Constructive Possession?
+Continue Reading What Is a Drug Tax Stamp?

+Can I Be Arrested for Possessing Paraphernalia in Nebraska?
 The “War on Drugs” has been going now for almost 50 years in the United States.
 Since it started, both the federal government and most states governments have strengthened many of their drug-related criminal laws as well as increased the penalties for violating those laws.
 In the last couple of decades, however, a campaign to re-legalize marijuana has also been very active across the U.S. That campaign has resulted in the legalization of medical marijuana in over half of the states as well as legalizing the recreational use of marijuana in